Green Fund Awardee Resources

 I’d like to use some of my funding for things other than what I included in my proposed project budget.
 Can I?

 If there are deviations from the project budget that was approved by the Council upon award (i.e. wanting to use money originally budgeted for one thing to go to another, wanting to buy a new model of materials, etc.), send a request to firstname.lastname@example.org describing the requested change in budget.
 The request will be reviewed after receipt.
 If you need additional funds above your original project award, you must complete a new application and compete for a new Green Fund award (or you can look to other funding sources).

 I would like to extend an award for a Graduate Assistant into the next year.
 Can I?

 Please note that the Council only awards Graduate Assistantship funding for up to one year at a time - no exceptions.
 Therefore, if you would like to extend funding for GA positions beyond one year, you must complete a new application and compete for a new Green Fund award.

 I need more money/want to extend or expand my project.
 Can I apply for a new grant?

 Yes, absolutely.
 However, we cannot guarantee the new grant will be funded, as we will have to weigh the benefits of continuing support for old projects versus building new projects.
-Please do not just copy and paste from your previous grant application; we want to see the benefits of the prior work we have funded, and how additional funding will be beneficial to the project as a whole.
+Do not just copy and paste from your previous grant application; we want to see the benefits of the prior work we have funded, and how additional funding will be beneficial to the project as a whole.

 If I provide updates and photographs to the Council, can my project be featured on the Green Fund website?